 Conditions are different for the species that grow in the forest shade.
 Inside the rainforest, the microclimate is much more balanced, especially on the ground, which receives almost no direct sunlight.
 Here, temperature fluctuations almost cease, and the air is constantly saturated with water vapor.
 With the high humidity, even with the slight nightly cooling, dew regularly falls on the treetops.
 It drips off and wets the leaves of the lower layers.
 Important for the forest plants are the light conditions.
 The irregular contour of the canopy and the highly reflective, leathery leaves allow light to penetrate deep into the forest interior, but at ground level the average intensity is very low.
-However, the short-lived sunspots on the ground play an important role in the light yield.
+However, the brief sunspots on the ground play an important role in the light yield.
 Depending on the structure of the forest, on average 0.5 to 2% of the daylight (as in our deciduous forests), and more rarely only 0.1%, reaches the herb and ground layer.
 If the numerous gaps in the stand, which cause a very heterogeneous structure, are included, i.e. if the light yield is integrated over a larger area, values well above 2% are obtained; on average, more than just 2% of the light reaches the ground.
 This is due to the very non-uniform structure of the stands.
 However, the individual plant sometimes receives less than 1% of the light.
 Some of the very tender herbs have bluish reflecting undersides.

 2 Soils and pedobiomes

 If we disregard the young volcanic soils and the alluvions, the soils of the rainforest areas are mostly very old.
 They often go back to the Tertiary.
-Weathering penetrates many meters into the depth of siliceous rocks.
+Weathering penetrates several meters into the depth of siliceous rocks.
 A leaching of the bases and the silicic acid takes place; what remains are the sesquioxides (Al2O3, Fe2O3), i.e. a lateritization occurs and red-brown to yellow-red loams (ferrallitic soils or latosols) without visible division into horizons are formed.
 If we compare the great diversity of soil types, we find that about of the soils in the tropics belong to the oxisols and ultisols; these are soils with only very moderate to very low fertility.
 About 7% of the tropical soils are alluvial terraces rich in quartz sand or other highly weathered, leached surfaces (psammente or spodosols) with extreme nutrient poverty.
-Only on about 20% of the tropical soils can arable farming be practiced with current methods; these are the younger volcanic soils (Alfisols) and the rich alluvial areas in large river plains (Fluvente, Aquepte).
+Only on about 20% of the tropical soils can arable farming be practiced with current methods; these are the younger volcanic soils (alfisols) and the rich alluvial areas in large river plains (fluvente, aquepte).